 “Piled high, flapjacks will become soggy, as the stack prevents steam from evaporating.
 You can solve this problem by warming them in a signal layer on baking sheets.
 To avoid driving out the pancakes, warm them for no more than half an hour.
 You could also use a two-burner griddle, which will shorten your overall cooking –and warming-time.” –Martha Stewart on MarthaStewart.com

 Layer The Flavors

 “Try not to add all of the ingredients at once.
 It does make a difference.
 Most raw foods have a significant amount of water apart from the flavor components.
 By treating each component separately, we are better able to manipulate the individual characteristics of the ingredients.” – Tony Nogales on HuffingtonPost.com

 Add a Splash of Olive Oil

 “Invest in a bottle of high-quality olive oil.
 Just a small drizzle can really bring out the flavor of pizza, mozzarella, pasta, fish and meat.” – Nancy Silverton on Buzzfeed

-For even more cooking tips, recipes and kitchen inspiration follow ILVE and Verona Appliances on social media!
+For even more cooking tips, recipes and kitchen inspiration follow Verona Appliances on social media!